What is Domestic Abuse?

 Difficulty obtaining legal assistance

-Believing in cultural/family/religious values that encourage the maintenance of the family unit at all costs
+Believing in cultural/family/religious values that encourage the family to stay together at all costs

-Continuing to hope and believe the perpetrator’s promises to change
+Continuing to hope and believe the abuser’s promises to change

 How can I report Domestic Abuse